-Set-up: check, technology: check, script: check and content: check - what could possibly go wrong?
+Set-up: tick, technical aspects: tick, script: tick and content: tick – what could possibly go wrong?

 Press conferences, product presentations and so on –

-whether analogue, hybrid or virtual - strong content, professional partners and a coherent script are the be-all and end-all
+whether in-person, hybrid or virtual – compelling content, professional partners and a well-structured script are absolutely essential.

-Every new challenge has its good side: the coronavirus pandemic has not only made working from home acceptable in no time at all as a catalyst for digitalisation, but has also catapulted almost all established and beloved PR events and formats into the virtual space within a few months.
-In many places, companies and institutions are still pondering how their journalistic formats can also develop as much charm, authenticity and efficiency as possible online and not degenerate into a compulsory digital event.
+Every new challenge has its silver lining: the coronavirus pandemic, acting as a catalyst for digitalisation, has not only made working from home socially acceptable in the blink of an eye, but has also catapulted almost all established and much-loved PR events and formats into the virtual realm within a matter of months.
+In many places, companies and institutions are still grappling with the question of how their journalistic formats can exude as much charm, authenticity and efficiency as possible online, without degenerating into a mere digital formality.

-We too have been thinking about this in 2020, at least in 2021, and have tried out many things - time to take stock.
+We, too, have been giving this some thought in 2020 – and at least into 2021 – and have tried out a great many things – so it’s time to take stock.

-10 Lessons Learned from the Virtualisation of Traditional Press Formats
+10 Lessons from the Virtualisation of Analogue Press Formats

-, organising a virtual format is more akin to a video shoot than a traditional analogue PR event.
+: In many respects, organising a virtual event is more akin to a video shoot than a traditional analogue PR event.
 At the heart of the preparations – alongside the content! – are tools and production plans, team line-ups and role overviews, as well as the implementation of communication objectives and concepts based on a rigorous script.

 2. Choreography

-In addition to content and contributions, press spokespeople also prepare the entire choreography: spontaneity and improvisation can quickly become a gauntlet for the director and co-presenters and negatively impact the ‘look and feel’ of the event.
-However, if they operate within the framework of a robust script, they can provide that extra touch of authenticity and thus be the icing on the cake.
+: As well as content and contributions, press spokespeople also prepare the entire choreography: spontaneity and improvisation can quickly become a gauntlet for the director and co-presenters, and negatively affect the ‘look and feel’ of the event.
+However, if they operate within the framework of a robust script, they can provide that extra touch of authenticity – and thus be the icing on the cake.

 3. Either hybrid or virtual

-The decision to opt for a hybrid or fully virtual format should be made at an early stage: until this is done, everyone involved must design and prepare two formats in parallel.
+The decision to opt for a hybrid or fully virtual format should be made at an early stage: until this is done, everyone involved has to design and prepare two formats in parallel.
 This quickly leads to duplication of effort and costs time, money and nerves.

 4. Tools

-Choose your tools wisely; and speak to professionals.
-Microsoft Teams, Zoom, Edudip, Webex and so on have different, specific functionalities and, above all, individual strengths and weaknesses.
-That is why your own wishes and requirements should be clarified at an early stage so that you can select the right tool (or setup) for the nature of the format: for a press conference, you need a different tool (or setup) than for an individual product presentation, an interactive workshop with several small groups, or an open public consultation session with local politicians and remote experts.
+Choose your tools wisely; and consult professionals.
+Microsoft Teams, Zoom, Edudip, Webex and so on all have different, specific functionalities and, above all, their own individual strengths and weaknesses.
+That is why your own wishes and requirements should be clarified at an early stage so that you can select the right tool (or setup) for the nature of the format: You’ll need a different tool (or setup) for a press conference than for an individual product presentation, an interactive workshop with several small groups, or an open public consultation session involving local politicians and remote experts.

 5. Technical support

-In addition to the main presenter, our experience suggests employing a technical support team (the team size varies greatly) to manage the tool being used.
-This requires specialists who can also handle technical queries from speakers and participants.
-Many issues can be identified in advance and solutions prepared.
+In addition to the main moderator, our experience suggests that a technical moderator (the team size varies greatly) is required to manage the tool being used.
+This role requires specialists who can also handle technical queries from speakers and participants.
+Many potential issues can be identified in advance and solutions prepared.

 6. Technical Equipment

-You absolutely need reliable technical partners for camera, lighting, sound, production, etc. You should be aware of these aspects as little as possible so that you can concentrate on your event.
-Ensure the technical teams are professionally staffed and pay attention to good teamwork.
-Furthermore, a prior test run is essential.
+You absolutely need reliable technical partners for camera, lighting, sound, production, etc. You should be as unaware of these aspects as possible so that you can concentrate on your event.
+Ensure these roles are filled by professionals and pay attention to good teamwork.
+Furthermore, a test run beforehand is essential.

 7. Interaction

 A Q&A session at the end of a virtual event is rarely as effective as it is in a face-to-face setting – too many topics and questions from participants get lost by that point.
-It is simpler, and above all more engaging, to allow questions directly: via chat, audience members can be involved in a controlled manner, and questions can be curated and prioritised in the background.
-The technical moderator can switch on individual audience members with video and audio, thereby passing on the ‘virtual travelling microphone’.
-You should
+It is simpler – and, above all, more engaging – to allow questions directly: via chat, audience members can be involved in a controlled manner, whilst questions can be curated and prioritised in the background.
+The technical moderator can bring individual audience members on screen with video and audio, thereby passing on the ‘virtual travelling microphone’.

 8. Dress rehearsal

-To ensure everything runs smoothly, every active participant should clarify all technical requirements and conditions in advance (or have them clarified).
-A dress rehearsal or technical check takes 15–30 minutes for 10 speakers, can be carried out the day before, calms the nerves of everyone involved and is therefore a key factor in ensuring success.
+To ensure everything runs smoothly, every active participant should clarify (or have clarified) all technical requirements and conditions in advance.
+A dress rehearsal or technical check takes 15–30 minutes with 10 speakers; it can be carried out the day before, helps to put everyone’s minds at ease and is therefore a key factor in ensuring success.

 9. Digital press kit